My path

 _JPG.jpg)

-I feel like I’ve lived many more lifetimes than I have.
-I have been into the underworld, where time and reality have a different density.
+My experience with darkness feels like I have been into the underworld, where time and reality have a different density.
 I have been overshadowed by people and entities but, more importantly, I realise I was giving myself away.
 I know how to hold myself more fully now and I know how to hold other people.
-Persephone was abducted into the underworld and there she became its queen, a guide to others.
+Persephone was abducted into the underworld and she became its queen, able to guide to others.

-I can see from many different perspectives and through many layers.
-I can navigate in the dark.
-Monsters are only monsters until you have met them.
+Demons are only demons until you have met them.
 We all cast shadows and wholeness comes when we unite with our own darkness.

 My greatest wish is to unwind patterns where trauma is passed on through relationships and generations.